telemachus/vim-bibcite/README.md

 The original code comes from Karl Yngve Lervåg’s [vimtex][vt], which is a much fuller and more mature plugin.
 You should seriously consider using that instead.
-Another plugin, Guillem Ballesteros’s [vim-autocite][ac], gave me the idea to pull out this one feature of [vim-latex][vl].
+Another plugin, Guillem Ballesteros’s [vim-autocite][vac], gave me the idea to pull out this one feature of [vim-latex][vt].
 I’ve adapted, or flat out copied, most of this plugin from their prior efforts.
 Anything that works is to their credit; anything that doesn’t work is my fault.